iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ## Basic Usage

-Now that the necessary projects and their dependencies are added, you can start using the Streams library.
+After adding the necessary projects and their dependencies are added, you can start using the Streams library.
 Below are two example scripts for both the author and the subscriber.
 The author script will announce a channel and print the announcement link.
-The subscriber script handles the announcement to let the subscriber know where to find the channel.
+The subscriber script handles the announcement to let subscribers know where to find the channel.

 ### Author